 When hundreds, or even thousands of people share something you’ve written, that response establishes you as someone who can be trusted.
 The folks over at BuzzSumo discovered that longer content gets far more social shares than short content.
 Their conclusion was: “The fact is that, yes, people love to share LOL cat pics and funny memes, but they also want to share intellectually challenging, long-form content.
 Since the web is inundated with the former, you’re better off spending your time writing that one epic piece of content instead of writing lots of short, fluffy pieces.”

 2. Google favors long posts.
 When it comes to ranking high in Google searches, longer content is key.
 When Wordstream switched from shorter to longer content, it saw a dramatic increase in user engagement.
-Indeed, a study by serpIQ found that the average length for the top 10 Google results was 2,032 words.

 It’s not a chance occurrence that Wikipedia shows up for so many search results in Google.
 Most of its entries are well over 7,000 words and have excellent references.
 This kind of detailed content earns trust from Google, and that’s a huge part of why Google shows Wikipedia pages so often.